MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/data-lineage-analysis-via-rest-apis.md

 There are two functions that MicroStrategy data lineage supports:

-- Given an object, for example a report, attribute, dossier, or database, list the direct and indirect components of that object
+- Given an object, for example a report, attribute, dashboard, or database, list the direct and indirect components of that object
 - Given an object, list the objects which directly and indirectly depend on that object

 The workflow sample below demonstrates how to perform data lineage analysis.